BenTimor/React-Native-For-React-Web/CHECKLIST.md

 **Goal**: Allow users to add new bucket list items using local state

 **What to do**:
-1. Still in `app/(tabs)/index.tsx`, find `📚 STEP 2: Use local state`
+1. Still in `app/(tabs)/index.tsx`, find `📚 STEP 2: Add items with useState`
 2. Comment out the STEP 1 hardcoded array
+3. Uncomment the STEP 2 section (useState and addItem function)
-3. **🎯 CHALLENGE - Try implementing yourself first!** You already know this from React web:
+4. **🎯 CHALLENGE - Try implementing `addItem` yourself first!**
-   - Implement `addItem`: Create item object, add to array with `[...items, newItem]`
-   - Implement `deleteItem`: Filter out item by id
-   - Implement `toggleComplete`: Map over items, update the matching one
+   - Create a new item object with: id (`Date.now().toString()`), title, description, completed: false, createdAt
+   - Add to array: `setItems([...items, newItem])`
-4. If you get stuck, uncomment the solution code inside each function
+5. If stuck, uncomment the solution code inside the function
-5. Comment out the "TEMPORARY: Empty placeholder" section
-6. In `components/add-item-modal.tsx`, implement the `handleAdd` function:
+6. In `components/add-item-modal.tsx`, find `📚 STEP 2`, implement `handleAdd`:
    - Check if title is not empty (`title.trim()`)
    - Call `onAdd(title.trim(), description.trim() || undefined)`
    - Clear form: `setTitle('')` and `setDescription('')`
    - Close modal: `onClose()`
+7. If stuck, uncomment the solution

 **Key Learning**:
 - Modal component in React Native (built-in!)
 - TextInput is like `<input>` but uses `onChangeText` instead of `onChange`
-- State management is EXACTLY the same as React web
+- State management is EXACTLY the same as React web - you already know this!
-- **Note**: This local state only works for one tab.
-In STEP 6, we'll switch to a shared hook!
+- **Note**: We'll add delete and toggle functions in later steps

-**Check your work**: Tap the + button, add an item, it should appear in the list.
-The "Completed" tab won't work yet - that's ok!
+**Check your work**: Tap the + button, add an item, it should appear in the list

 ---